Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: AI guides development in Stochastic Hydrodynamics

 \item {\bf Lagrangian Multi-Fidelity -- Merging Tetrad and Multi-particle Approaches:} In the vein of \cite{pawar_multi-fidelity_2021}, we aim to develop a hierarchy of Physics-Informed models varying in fidelity, encompassing different levels of coarse-graining and modalities.
 Specifically, we propose to extend the concept to include more complex quasi-particles, such as tetrads, offering richer dynamics than singular particles.
 Moreover, integrating both Eulerian and Lagrangian modalities within the models -- not just within the ground truth (GT) datasets -- offers a promising direction for comprehensive multi-fidelity modeling.

-\item {\bf Less Data -- More Physics:} I suggest that the integration of physics-guided principles with AI diffusion models can significantly enhance data compression in multi-scale scientific challenges, thereby improving efficiency and accuracy.
-Leveraging the advancements in AI diffusion, transformers, and reinforcement learning (RL) discussed in this paper, along with other cutting-edge AI methods, we aim to refine these models for optimal data compression.
+\item {\bf Less Data -- More Physics:} I suggest that the integration of physics-guided principles with diffusion models can significantly enhance data compression in multi-scale scientific challenges, thereby improving efficiency and accuracy.
+Leveraging the advancements in diffusion, transformers, and reinforcement learning (RL) discussed in this paper, along with other cutting-edge AI methods, we aim to refine these models for optimal data compression.
 This enhancement should maintain or even augment the integrity and interpretability of critical features, akin to the Lagrangian LES models previously mentioned.
 Furthermore, adopting an RL approach to data reduction, by assigning a "price tag" to data based on its utility for specific physical phenomena or tasks in turbulence research, could prioritize data in a way that enhances data acquisition efficiency.
 Integrating Uncertainty Quantification (UQ) methods should further strengthen performance evaluation and support more strategic decision-making in both the discovery and application aspects of turbulence studies.

-\item {\bf Diffusion Models of AI with Physical Time Line:} Aligning with \cite{holzschuh_score_2023}, adapting AI diffusion models to physical time processes appears highly promising, transitioning from artificial to physical time dynamics.
-In this context, expanding the Lagrangian perspective on turbulence, as detailed in previous sections, to encompass fluid blob dynamics that transport correlations from large integral scales to smaller scales of interest in the inertial range, is a viable path.
-This approach would facilitate the integration of AI into turbulence research, particularly for analyzing Eulerian field statistics like velocity or scalar fields.
+\item {\bf Diffusion Models of AI with Physical Time Line:} Aligning with \cite{holzschuh_score_2023}, adapting diffusion models to physical time processes appears highly promising, transitioning from artificial to physical time dynamics.
+In this context, expanding the Lagrangian perspective on turbulence, as detailed in previous sections, to encompass fluid blob dynamics that transport correlations from large integral scales to smaller scales of interest in the inertial range, is a viable path. { Notice that most recently an interesting step in this direction was taken in \cite{li_synthetic_2024,li_generative_2024}, applying diffusion models to the Lagrangian evolution of particles in turbulent flows.
+A machine learning diffusion model that generates single-particle trajectories was developed.
+Even though this diffusion model was not physics-informed, it seems to reproduce statistical benchmarks of Lagrangian turbulence and even demonstrate surprisingly strong generalizability for extreme events.
+Further development of this approach and its integration with physics-informed modeling, including Eulerian field statistics like velocity or scalar fields, should further facilitate the integration of the diffusion modeling into turbulence research.}